chriswdmr/prisma-switching-connection-reproduction/Readme.md

 ## What does this minimal example do?

-1. We create a database called `database-template` to run the migration against it
+1. We create a database called `database-template` to run the migration against it.
 2. We create a new database before every test based on `database-template`.
 Doing this, saves us a ton of time since the schema is static.
 3. We run our test file.
 It has two tests.
-Each of them are creating two posts.
+Each of them is creating two posts.
-4. We run a clean up to remove the temporary database that we created before the test
+4. We run a clean up to remove the temporary database that we created before the test.

 ## Running it

-Before you run anything, make sure you started docker:
+Before you run anything, make sure you start docker via:
 `docker-compose up`

 How to run with prisma **2.x.x**: